SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn.md

  Available since 2.21.
 - `service_mqtt_max_connection_count` (Number) The maximum number of MQTT client connections that can be simultaneously connected to the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default is the maximum value supported by the platform.
 Available since 2.4.
 - `service_mqtt_plain_text_enabled` (Boolean) Enable or disable the plain-text MQTT service in the Message VPN.
 Disabling causes clients currently connected to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.4.
 - `service_mqtt_plain_text_listen_port` (Number) The port number for plain-text MQTT clients that connect to the Message VPN.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceMqttPlainTextEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_mqtt_plain_text_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.4.
 - `service_mqtt_tls_enabled` (Boolean) Enable or disable the use of encryption (TLS) for the MQTT service in the Message VPN.
 Disabling causes clients currently connected over TLS to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.4.
 - `service_mqtt_tls_listen_port` (Number) The port number for MQTT clients that connect to the Message VPN over TLS.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceMqttTlsEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_mqtt_tls_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.4.
 - `service_mqtt_tls_web_socket_enabled` (Boolean) Enable or disable the use of encrypted WebSocket (WebSocket over TLS) for the MQTT service in the Message VPN.
 Disabling causes clients currently connected by encrypted WebSocket to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.4.
 - `service_mqtt_tls_web_socket_listen_port` (Number) The port number for MQTT clients that connect to the Message VPN using WebSocket over TLS.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceMqttTlsWebSocketEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_mqtt_tls_web_socket_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.4.
 - `service_mqtt_web_socket_enabled` (Boolean) Enable or disable the use of WebSocket for the MQTT service in the Message VPN.
 Disabling causes clients currently connected by WebSocket to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.4.
 - `service_mqtt_web_socket_listen_port` (Number) The port number for plain-text MQTT clients that connect to the Message VPN using WebSocket.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceMqttWebSocketEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_mqtt_web_socket_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.4.
 - `service_rest_incoming_authentication_client_cert_request` (String) Determines when to request a client certificate from an incoming REST Producer connecting via a TLS port.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"when-enabled-in-message-vpn"`.
 The allowed values and their meaning are:

 <pre>